OpenEnergyPlatform/oeplatform/versions/changelogs/current.md

 - Update requirements: Fix drf pip version to v3.14 to avoid [django-reset-framework issue](https://github.com/encode/django-rest-framework/issues/9300) [(1630)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1630)

 - Include oeo in oeplatform docker image [(#1631)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1631)

+## Documentation updates

+New section!

+- Update the REST-API page of the documentation [(#1632)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1632):
+  - It is currently work in progress and will be updated within the next couple months.
+  - This update adds more context and links to the academy api tutorials.